oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

-Separating the information needed by applications from information-less (insignificant) data used to represent it for machine parsing and human consumption allows a single information model to define data models for formats ranging from nearly pure-information RFC 791 IP headers to highly-verbose XML.
+Separating the information needed by applications from information-less (insignificant) data used to represent it for machine parsing and human consumption allows a single information model to define data models for formats ranging from the nearly pure information IP headers defined in RFC 791 to highly-verbose XML.
 This allows data to be translated bidirectionally among multiple formats without losing information.

 ## 1.1 Requirements